A glimpse at the many women fearlessly forging ahead whose courage to stand up empowered so many more to do the same.

-After literally shattering every soccer goal scoring record, held by a man or woman on the planet, Abby Wambach retired at the age of 32.
-She was honored for her retirement at a glittering Los Angeles banquet where she shared the stage with sport icons, Kobe Bryant and Peyton Manning.
+After literally shattering every soccer goal-scoring record, held by a man or woman on the planet, Abby Wambach retired at the age of 32.
+She was honored for her retirement at a glittering Los Angeles banquet where she shared the stage with sports icons, Kobe Bryant and Peyton Manning.
 It was just the three of them!
 She said she was over the moon—so grateful to be recognized and sharing the stage with such incredible sports legends.

 But then, as she left the stage she came to the stark realization that the three of them were leaving to very, very different retirements.
 Kobe and Peyton were thinking about how they’d spend their millions, and yet Abby was wondering how she would pay her mortgage.
 It occurred to her then that while she was better off than many, she simply hadn’t been paid what she was worth.
 And she felt she had herself to blame.